 The Provost is the university's chief academic officer and under the president is responsible for the creation and implementation of the academic priorities for the university.

-Timothy J. L. Chandler, PhD, is the Provost and Executive Vice President for Academic Affairs at Towson University.
-As the chief academic officer of the university, he oversees 125 degree programs (undergraduate, master’s and four doctorate), and supports more than 23,000 students, 1,700 faculty, and more than 200 staff and administrators.
-Dr. Chandler provides leadership for seven colleges, the Office of Graduate Studies, and the Albert S. Cook Library.
-As provost, he facilitates university strategic planning, leads Academic Affairs strategic planning, implements budget and resource allocation plans, guides and oversees innovations in academic technology, promotes faculty and student success, and supports curricular and program distinction.
+Melanie Perreault, Ph.D., is the Provost and Executive Vice President for Academic and Student Affairs at Towson University.
+As the chief academic officer of the university, she oversees 125 degree programs (undergraduate, master’s and four doctorate), and supports almost 23,000 students, over 1,700 full-time and adjunct faculty, and over 200 staff and administrators.
+Dr. Perreault provides leadership for six academic colleges, the Honors College, the Office of Graduate Studies, and the Albert S. Cook Library and oversees the Division of Student Affairs.
+As provost, she facilitates University and Academic Affairs strategic planning, implements budget and resource allocation plans, guides and oversees innovations in academic technology, promotes faculty excellence and student success, and supports curricular and program distinction.